Solar Blog & Information | Paradise Energy Solutions

 The value of SRECs is influenced by several factors, including the market's supply and demand dynamics.
 The supply of SRECs is determined by the number of qualified producers, which refers to homeowners and businesses that own solar panel systems.
 If there is a high number of qualified producers, the supply of SRECs will increase, potentially driving down prices.
 On the other hand, if the number of qualified producers is limited, the supply of SRECs may be scarce, leading to higher prices.

 For the most up-to-date prices of SRECs, we recommend visiting SRECtrade, where you can find comprehensive information on the current market rates.
-The chart below lists the prices as of September 2024.
+The chart below lists the prices as of September 2025.
+For the most up-to-date prices of SRECs, we recommend visiting SRECtrade, where you can find comprehensive information on the current market rates.
+The chart below lists the prices as of September 2025.

-It's crucial to remember that the value of SRECs can vary over time due to shifts in supply and demand and changes in policy.
+It's crucial to remember that the value of SRECs can vary over time due to shifts in supply and demand and policy changes.

 How are SRECs sold?